aws-amplify/amplify-backend/packages/backend-notifications/README.md

 - An Amplify Gen2 backend defined with `defineBackend`.
-- An **`auth` resource** (Cognito) in that backend. `defineNotifications` throws a `NotificationsMissingAuthError` if no auth resource is present — the HTTP API's JWT authorizer is bound to your app's Cognito user pool.
+- An **`auth` resource** (Cognito) in that backend. `defineNotifications` throws a `NotificationsMissingAuthError` if no auth resource is present — the write routes are authorized with IAM/SigV4, so callers sign requests with their Cognito Identity Pool credentials.
 - For **guest** (unauthenticated) identification, your auth resource must allow unauthenticated (guest) access on its Cognito Identity Pool (see [guest support](#guest-unauthenticated-support) below).

 ## What it provisions

-- Three Customer Profiles object types:
-  - `AmplifyProfile` — an authenticated person profile, keyed by the verified Cognito `sub`.
-  - `AmplifyGuestProfile` — a guest profile, keyed by the unauthenticated Cognito Identity Pool `identityId`.
-  - `AmplifyDevice` — a device object (keyed by a stable `deviceId`).
+- A single `AmplifyProfile` Customer Profiles object type, keyed on the server-derived `principalId` (the Cognito Identity Pool `cognitoIdentityId`, populated for **both** authenticated and guest callers).
+There is no separate guest object type and no `MergeProfiles` — one principal maps to one profile.
+- A dedicated **DynamoDB Devices table** as the authoritative device store (PK `deviceId`, GSI on `principalId`, native TTL).
+Devices live here, **not** in Customer Profiles.
-- An HTTP API + `identify-user` Lambda that find-or-creates the caller's profile and registers their device, exposing two routes:
+- An HTTP API + write Lambda that find-or-creates the caller's profile and manages their devices, exposing three routes — all authorized with **IAM/SigV4** (`AWS_IAM`), no JWT authorizer:
+  - `POST /identify-user` — find-or-create the caller's profile.
-  - `POST /identify-user` — authenticated, authorized by a **Cognito user-pool JWT** authorizer.
+  - `POST /register-device` — register / re-home a device to the caller.
-  - `POST /identify-user-guest` — guest, authorized by **IAM/SigV4** (callable
+  - `POST /remove-device` — remove a device the caller owns.

-    with unauthenticated Cognito Identity Pool credentials).
+  All three are callable with authenticated **or** unauthenticated (guest) Cognito Identity Pool credentials; the SigV4-verified `cognitoIdentityId` identifies the caller, so a guest is just an unauthenticated caller on the same routes.

 - A push-delivery Lambda (a Connect **Journey Custom-action** target) plus a minimal **AWS End User Messaging (Pinpoint)** application, so Connect can deliver mobile push through `SendMessages`.